-2.3 Dress Code
+4.4.
+Dress Code

 Since attendees must wear their name tags, they must also wear shirts or blouses.
 Pants or skirts are also highly recommended.
-Seriously though, many newcomers are often embarrassed when they show up Monday morning in suits, to discover that everybody else is wearing tshirts, jeans (shorts, if weather permits) and sandals.
+Seriously though, many newcomers are often embarrassed when they show up Monday morning in suits, to discover that everybody else is wearing T-shirts, jeans (shorts, if weather permits) and sandals.
 There are those in the IETF who refuse to wear anything other than suits.
 Fortunately, they are well known (for other reasons) so they are forgiven this particular idiosyncrasy.
 The general rule is "dress for the weather" (unless you plan to work so hard that you won't go outside, in which case, "dress for comfort" is the rule!).

-2.4 Seeing Spots Before Your Eyes
+4.5.
+Seeing Spots Before Your Eyes

 Some of the people at the IETF will have a little colored dot on their name tag.
 A few people have more than one.
 These dots identify people who are silly enough to volunteer to do a lot of extra work.
-The colors have the following meanings:
+The colors have the meanings shown here.

-- Working Group/BOF chair blue
+RFC 4677 The Tao of IETF September 2006

-green - Host group red - IAB member yellow - IESG member orange - Nominating Committee member
+Color Meaning Blue Green Red Yellow Orange Working Group/BOF chair Host group IAB member IESG member Nominating Committee member